tkilias/docker-db/README.md

 Successfully initialized root directory '/home/user/MyCluster/'.
 ```

 This command creates subdirectories for each virtual node in the root directory.
-These are mounted as docker volumes within each container (at `/exa') and contain all data, metadata and buckets.
+These are mounted as Docker volumes within each container (at '/exa') and contain all data, metadata and buckets.

-It also creates the EXAConf file in the root directory, which describes the whole cluster and currently has to be edited manually if a non-default setup is used.
+It also creates the file `EXAConf` in the root directory, which contains the configuration for the whole cluster and currently has to be edited manually if a non-default setup is used.

 ### Automatically creating and assigning file devices

 The `--auto-storage` option can be used to tell `exadt` to automatically create file-devices for all virtual nodes (within the root directory).
-These devices are then assigned to the volumes that are also automatically created.
+These devices are assigned to the EXAStorage volumes, that are also automatically created.
 This option needs at least 10GiB of free space and uses up to 100GiB of it for all devices combined.

-If `--auto-storage` is used, you can skip the next step entirely (and continue with section 4).
+If `--auto-storage` is used, you can skip the next step entirely (and *continue with section 4*).

 ## 3. Adding EXAStorage devices